henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 Poisons have additional attributes:
 - DMG: the damage inflicted when first applied.
+- DMG_POISON: this overrides the DMG trait and is only needed for combo attacks where DMG can be used for the melee and DMG_POISON for the poison.
 - DMG_PER_TURN: the damage inflicted on every turn until cured.
+Curing occurs after a long rest.
+- DMG_SAVED: proportion of damage applied if saving throw successful.
+Defaults to 0.

 ### MEDICINE